Justinbrumley/samurai-survey/README.md

 }
 ```

+For configuration related to the application itself, look inside of /config.js.

 Then run the following to start the application (will probably want something like *forever* for production):

 ``` sh